drjam2005/YT-to-MP3-and-Player/README.md

 # YT to MP3 and player

-This app utilizes the `yt_dlp` API to extract and download youtube videos into mp3s and store them locally
+This app utilizes the `yt_dlp` to extract and download youtube videos into mp3s and store them locally